 During the course our students are our first priority and we only take veterinarians that have had at least 2 years of clinical experience as we think it is important that those taking the course are comfortable with their veterinary skills before learning a completely different system of medicine.
 Each student has a tutor to help them throughout the course and at the face to face workshops there is a wonderful camaraderie that happens when like-minded people work together in small groups, share their knowledge and have great discussions over dinner.

-The ACVA is about to start enrolling students for the 2020 Australian IVAS Course which was approved by IVAS and will be administered by The Centre for Veterinary Education (CVE).
+The ACVA is currently training students in the 2020 Australian IVAS Course which was approved by IVAS and will be administered by The Centre for Veterinary Education (CVE).
 This structured program allows you to rapidly integrate acupuncture into your veterinary practice and on completion of all requirements you will receive the IVAS Certification of Veterinary Acupuncture (CVA).

 Opportunities for previous IVAS Graduates to review & refresh knowledge